Half the Sky – Yin Mei Dance

 Benson 409

-This series of events is made possible by generous grants from the Blaisdell Fund, Wake The Arts Center, the Provost Office of Global Affairs, the National Endowment for the Humanities and the Wake Forest University Humanities Institute together: Democracy Demands Wisdom, and the James P. Geiss & Margaret Y. Hsu Foundation, as well as the support and contributions from the Department of History and the following cosponsors: Theater and Dance, EALC, WGS, Art, Politics and International Affairs, EAS Minor, the Women’s Center, Intercultural Center, BiMoo Chinese Theater Group, CSSA, A.S.I.A., and Chinese Culture Club.
+This series of events was organized by the Department of History and East Asian Studies Minor Program and made possible by generous grants from the Blaisdell Fund, Wake The Arts Center, the Provost Office of Global Affairs, the National Endowment for the Humanities and the Wake Forest University Humanities Institute together: Democracy Demands Wisdom, and the James P. Geiss & Margaret Y. Hsu Foundation, as well as the support and contributions from the following sponsors: Departments of History, Theater and Dance, EALC, WGS, Art, Politics and International Affairs, EAS Minor, the Women’s Center, Intercultural Center, BiMoo Chinese Theater Group, CSSA, A.S.I.A., Chinese Culture Club, and SAF.
 Any views, findings, conclusions, or recommendations expressed in this performance do not necessarily represent those of the National Endowment for the Humanities or other sponsoring organizations and programs.

 For further information, please contact Dr. Qiong Zhang at the Department of History (zhangq@wfu.edu).